Weak units, universal cells, and coherence via universality for bicategories: Introduction

 We have given ample indication of how we expect to follow up on this article, for what concerns the theory of higher categories.
 Here, we would like to briefly discuss some logical aspects of our work, that we also hope to develop in the future.

-As evidenced by Cockett and Seely in \cite{cockett1997weakly}, there is a deep connection between divisible 2-cells in polycategories and left and right introduction rules in sequent calculus: roughly, division corresponds to one introduction rule for a connective, and composition with the divisible cell to the other; whether the first or the second is a left rule defines the \emph{polarity} of the connective \cite{andreoli1992logic}.
-When units are produced as ``nullary composites'', witnessed by a divisible 2-cell with a degenerate boundary, division corresponds to an introduction rule, and the unit has the same polarity as the connective for which it is a unit.
+As evidenced by Cockett and Seely in \cite{cockett1997weakly}, there is a deep connection between universal 2-cells in polycategories and left and right introduction rules in sequent calculus: roughly, division corresponds to one introduction rule for a connective, and composition with the universal cell to the other; whether the first or the second is a left rule defines the \emph{polarity} of the connective \cite{andreoli1992logic}.
+When units are produced as ``nullary composites'', witnessed by a universal 2-cell with a degenerate boundary, division corresponds to an introduction rule, and the unit has the same polarity as the connective for which it is a unit.

-However, our notion of units as divisible 1-cells does not fit properly into this scheme.
-Even if we considered coherent witnesses of unitality, as in Theorem \ref{thm:polycoherent}, to be the divisible 2-cells associated to the unit as a logical connective, we would find that division produces an \emph{elimination} rule, and the unit has opposite polarity compared to its connective.
+However, our notion of units as universal 1-cells does not fit properly into this scheme.
+Even if we considered coherent witnesses of unitality, as in Theorem \ref{thm:polycoherent}, to be the universal 2-cells associated to the unit as a logical connective, we would find that division produces an \emph{elimination} rule, and the unit has opposite polarity compared to its connective.
 It would seem that the two notions of unit, even though they induce the same coherent structure, are really logically inequivalent, a fact which needs further exploration on the proof-theoretic side.

 On a related note, the regularity constraint on polycategories, as a semantics for sequent calculus, bars the emptying of either side of a sequent, and forces one to introduce units before moving formulas from one side to the other.
 For example, the following are attempts at proving double negation elimination in a ``non-regular'' and ``regular'' sequent calculus, respectively, for noncommutative linear logic (thanks to P.\ Taylor's proof tree macros):